sane/sails-hook-jsonapi/README.md

   - [ ] Non-dasherized attributes
 - [ ] Sparse fieldsets
 - [ ] Fetching relationships
-- [ ] Descending sorting and sorting by multiple fields
-- [ ] Filter

 There may be more.
 Please submit issue reports.
 Or better yet, pull requests.
 In all honesty, I've stopped using Sails for the time being, and I am no longer activly developing this library.
 If anyone is interested in taking it over, let's talk.